-Participating companies - employer perspective
+Participating companies - empployer perspective

 Table 4 presents some characteristics of the participating organizations.
 It's important to point out in the discussion of country differences that samples are non representative and that conclusions about country differences should made with caution.
 Regarding organisational size, participating organizations from the Netherlands are generally larger than all other countries, except for the UK.
-The results of differences across countries regarding organisational ownership suggest that a large majority of participating organizations from Spain and Germany are private organisations, while the UK has the highest rate of public organisations.
+The results of differences across countries regarding organizations from Spain and Germany are private organisations, while the UK has the highest rate of public organisations.
 Organisational form also shows significant differences across countries;